wso2/docs-is/en/includes/guides/account-configurations/login-security/login-attempts.md

 3. After **5 minutes**, the account will be unlocked.

    - If the user enters the correct password, the user can successfully log in.
-   - If the user tries enters an incorrect password for another **5 consecutive attempts**, the account lock period will be incremented by **2 times** the previous lock duration i.e. the account will be locked for 2 x (5 ^ 1)= 10 minutes.
+   - If the user tries enters an incorrect password for another **5 consecutive attempts**, the account lock period will be incremented by **2 times** the previous lock duration i.e. the account will be locked for 5 x (2 ^ 1)= 10 minutes.
-   - If the user attempts to enter an incorrect password for another **5 consecutive attempts**, after the wait time (10min), the account will be locked again for 2 * (5 ^ 2)= 50 minutes.
+   - If the user attempts to enter an incorrect password for another **5 consecutive attempts**, after the wait time (10min), the account will be locked again for 5 * (2 ^ 2)= 20 minutes.

 ```
-Time for account to unlock = Account lock duration increment factor * (Account lock duration factor ^ Number of account locks due to consecutive failed logins)
+Time for account to unlock = Account lock duration * (Account lock duration increment factor ^ Account lock count excluding the initial occurrence)
 ```

 {% if product_name == "WSO2 Identity Server" %}

 !!!
 Info
-    - In the {{product_name}} login pages, a generic error message is displayed by default to end-users in the event of login failures.
+    - On the {{product_name}} login pages, a generic error message is displayed by default to end-users in the event of login failures.
 To show more specific error messages on the login page, the following properties can be configured in the `deployment.toml` file, which is located in the `<IS_HOME>/repository/conf` directory.

     Basic authenticator configurations: